Roudis/Socrates/README.md

 ## Executive Summary

-**Scorates** is a study support application specifically engineered for the Greek secondary education system (Gymnasio and Lykeio).
-Unlike standard "answer engines" (like ChatGPT), Scorates is a **Digital Maieutic Engine**.
+**Socrates** is a study support application specifically engineered for the Greek secondary education system (Gymnasio and Lykeio).
+Unlike standard "answer engines" (like ChatGPT), Socrates is a **Digital Maieutic Engine**.

 Deriving its core philosophy from the Socratic method (*maieutikos*), the system is designed to "birth" knowledge from the student rather than delivering it.
-By integrating advanced **Retrieval-Augmented Generation (RAG)** architectures with a strictly constrained pedagogical persona, Scorates transforms the interaction from passive consumption to active inquiry.
+By integrating advanced **Retrieval-Augmented Generation (RAG)** architectures with a strictly constrained pedagogical persona, Socrates transforms the interaction from passive consumption to active inquiry.

 This repository contains the comprehensive technical and pedagogical implementation, prioritizing **pedagogical integrity** over speed, **architectural cleanliness** over rapid prototyping, and **linguistic precision** for Modern Greek.